 by the scalar nature of~$\sigma$ and the argument above about the invariance of probabilities.

-The co-moving frame description of the scattering event is therefore obtained solely by appropriately transforming the laboratory-frame kinematic quantities into the co-moving frame of the particle.
-From Eq.~\eqref{Eq:DiffCrossSectionEquality} we get the differential cross section in the co-moving reference frame from the laboratory one~\cite{Tokimoto:780468}:
+The comoving frame description of the scattering event is therefore obtained solely by appropriately transforming the laboratory-frame kinematic quantities into the comoving frame of the particle.
+From Eq.~\eqref{Eq:DiffCrossSectionEquality} we get the differential cross section in the comoving reference frame from the laboratory one~\cite{Tokimoto:780468}:

 where $J[\theta,\theta']$ is the Jacobian of the coordinate transformations between reference frames,